Grant Hackett: Swimming career

-Hackett first achieved prominence on debut at the 1997 Pan Pacific Championships, where he first won the 1500 meters.
+Hackett first achieved prominence on debut at the 1997 Pan Pacific Championships, where he first won the 1500 metres.
 He also won the 400 m freestyle, recording his only international victory over the yet-to-be-famous Ian Thorpe at the distance in international long course competition.

 1998 World Championships

 During the 1998 World Championships, he again won the 1500 m but was narrowly upset by Thorpe in the 400 m.
 He also combined with Thorpe, Michael Klim and Daniel Kowalski to win the 4 × 200 m freestyle relay, beginning a six-year winning streak in the event over the United States.

 These results were replicated at the 1998 Commonwealth Games in Kuala Lumpur.
 From 1997 to 2007 he was unbeaten in the 1500 m, winning it at every major world competition, including the World Championships, Pan Pacific Championships, Olympics, Commonwealth and Australian Championships.

 In 1999, Hackett broke his first world record, unexpectedly breaking Giorgio Lamberti's 200 m freestyle world record while leading off his club relay team at the Australian Championships.
 That record was subsequently broken by Ian Thorpe in the same year at the 1999 Pan Pacific Championships in Sydney, although Hackett himself bettered his old mark.
 Hackett himself claimed the 1500 m freestyle, and combined with Thorpe, Klim and Bill Kirby to break the world record in the 4 × 200 m freestyle.